This page details bugs of Blast Thru.

 Ball split combinations cause wrong number of balls

-When a brick is hit on the right or left most pixel of the level, a fire ball with the ability to destroy bricks by running through them can destroy bricks on the opposite side of the level when hitting a wall.
-E.g., burning some bricks on the very right side of the level will destroy bricks in the next row on the left side.
+When a brick is hit on the rightmost or leftmost pixel of the level, a ball with the ability to destroy bricks by running through them can destroy bricks on the opposite side of the level when hitting a wall (e.g., hitting some bricks on the very right side of the level will destroy bricks in the next row on the left side).
 It is unknown if this causes the game to crash if the very first or last brick is hit, since these are normally empty spaces (but hacked levels can have bricks there), since the level array would be accessed outside its bounds.

 Golden brick status not lowered with bricks

 The indestructible golden bricks are actually destructible after ~20 hits.
 The status for each brick is stored for the position of a brick in the level.
-If the bad brick-lowering power-up is collected, this status is not moved down with the bricks when the ball hits the paddle.
-E.g., if you hit a golden brick 19 times and it is about to get destroyed on the next hit, but is lowered before, it has to be hit another 20 times again (except if there was another golden brick below it, which would pass its status now to the golden brick above).
+If the bad brick-lowering power-up is collected, this status is not moved down with the bricks when the ball hits the paddle (e.g., if you hit a golden brick 19 times and it is about to get destroyed on the next hit, but is lowered before, it has to be hit another 20 times again; the exception is if there's another golden brick below it, which would pass its status now to the golden brick above).

 Bricks are lowered more than once at one paddle hit

-If a ball is caught by the paddle while it was already half-way below the paddle height, and the bad brick-lowering power-up is in effect, bricks will be lowered more than once immediately, since the game corrects the ball position to be on top of the paddle pixel by pixel, but lowers the bricks one row for each pixel.
-E.g., catching the ball while it is already 4 pixels lower than the paddle surface, the bricks are lowered 4 times instead of one.
+If a ball is caught by the paddle while it was already halfway below the paddle height, and the bad brick-lowering power-up is in effect, bricks will be lowered more than once immediately, since the game corrects the ball position to be on top of the paddle pixel by pixel, but lowers the bricks one row for each pixel (e.g., catching the ball while it is already 4 pixels lower than the paddle surface, the bricks are lowered 4 times instead of once).

 Level end is not checked every frame